Architecture, at its best, doesn’t just shelter us—it lifts us. Thankyou Marcus for our beautiful home!

 HOW THE SYSTEM WORKS.

-They work with a central planning spine, clear living zones and simple structural logic.
+In practice, those modules flip, slide and connect in different ways.
+They work off a central planning spine, clear living zones and simple structural logic.

 WHY THAT MATTERS.